 Measured by number of each sign type or classification.
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.
 Make allowance for anti-spear fixings where these are required.

 24.14.8 Reinstate/Relocate Existing Road Signs

 24.14.9 Flood Gauge Posts